 Can You Remortgage with Bad Credit?

-Remortgaging with a less-than-perfect credit history can be more challenging, but it is not impossible.
+Yes, you can remortgage with bad credit, although your options will be more limited and rates are likely to be higher.
 Several specialist lenders cater to borrowers with adverse credit, and a product transfer with your existing lender may also be an option since it often involves less stringent checks than a brand new application.

 The key factors that lenders consider include the type and severity of your credit issues, how recent they are, how much equity you have in your property, and your current affordability.
 Even with CCJs, defaults, or missed payments on your file, there may be lenders willing to offer you a remortgage, although the rates are likely to be higher than those available to borrowers with clean credit.